Guam • 2026 Tax Year • Updated March 1, 2026

 How does the "Mirror Tax" system work in Guam?

-Guam uses a "Mirror Code" tax system where the Guam Tax Code mirrors the US Internal Revenue Code.
+Guam uses a "Mirror Code" tax system (Title 11 § 50101) where the Guam Tax Code mirrors the US Internal Revenue Code.
 This means Section 45F exists automatically in Guam law.
-Guam corporations file with the Guam Department of Revenue and Taxation (DRT)—not the IRS—and claim the credit against their local Guam income tax liability.
+For 2026, the OBBBA expansion applies immediately via the mirror: 50% credit for small businesses (capped at $600,000) and 40% for large businesses (capped at $500,000).
+Guam corporations file with the Guam DRT—not the IRS—and claim the credit against their local Guam income tax liability.

 Where do I file to claim the 45F credit in Guam?

 Guam corporations: File Form 1120-GU with the Guam Department of Revenue and Taxation (DRT).
 Attach Form 8882 to that Guam return.
-The credit check comes from GovGuam, not the US Treasury (unless you're a US branch with US tax liability).
+The credit check comes from GovGuam, not the US Treasury.
+Pro Tip: Ensure your CPA has the latest 2026 version of Form 1120-GU to avoid processing delays at the Barrigada office.

 Can US companies with Guam operations claim 45F?